 Fast forward to December 1 in the Bahamas, Woods slings a towering three-wood into the par-five 9th hole at the Hero World Challenge.
 Fifteen feet from the hole, he coolly drains the putt for eagle and finds himself on the 10th tee the leader of the star-studded tournament.
 Not bad for a player who entered the tournament ranked 1,199th in the world.
 By this point excitement had reached fever pitch: social media flooded with ecstatic tweets and golf analysts worked overtime to figure out how Woods had turned it around.

 He finished the tournament tied for ninth, but for some reason that didn’t seem to matter.
 Beyond the calibre of shots throughout the event, what drew breath was something far more profound: Tiger Woods smiled his way around 72 holes of golf.

 In the last few years we have grown used to an ever-stoic player, grumbling to himself as his body and his golf failed him.
 Mentally and physically, this was the best Woods we’ve seen in a long time – heck, he was swinging his driver at a brutal, back-surgeon-worrying 180mph.
 This was rebirth.

-As Woods gears up for his return to the PGA Tour on January 25 at the Farmers Insurance Open, question marks will persist about the legend’s ability to sustain a full professional schedule.
-Fitness is one thing, but should Woods put a string of performances together, speculation of that elusive fifteenth Major – a decade after winning his last – would be unavoidable.
+In spite of Woods’ promising performance, question marks will continue to persist about his ability to sustain a full professional schedule.
+Fitness is one thing, but should Woods put a string of performances together that build on his showing at Torrey Pines, speculation of that elusive fifteenth Major – a decade after winning his last – would be unavoidable.
 After all, everybody loves a good ending…